Sethusg/Java-Welcome/README.md

 # Java-Welcome
-Welcome to All Training Java
+Welcome to All Training Java hello